BloomTech-Labs/future-hope-fe/README.md

 ```
 1. JavaScript.
 Used promises/callbacks and ES6 syntax.
 2. React.
 Used functional & class components.
+Used React Hooks.
 3. Redux.
 Used redux for state management.
 ```
 ## API